ruszkipista/cims03-my-car/README.md

 - target currency
 - exchange rate: unit source currency value expressed in target currency value, e.g. 1 EUR => 0.89080 GBP on 01/01/2018

 For simplicity, we allow the conversion calculation in both directions, e.g the GBP->EUR rate will serve for the EUR->GBP conversion as well.
 Furthermore, any rate is valid from the validity date until a newer rate is recorded.
-This way we do not need rate for every day, but we could have.
+This way we do not need a rate for every day, but we could have.

 ### 0.6 Image
 This is a collection only concerned about images.
 It stores them in the DB as opposed to a possible file system storage.
 This puts a limit on possible file sizes of 5MB.
 If an entity has an image associated, this collection provides a unique ID for that entity so the image will not be stored in the entity itself.
 - Images also stores the original file name the image was uploaded with

 ### 0.7 User-Car
-A car can be driven by several persons.
+A car can be driven by several people.
 To distinguish which user can record transactions to which car, we need a User-Car relationship record.
 In that we store
 - the user
 - the car
 - the relationship the user has with a car